 Hemorrhoids can be internal, which means that the damaged vein is inside the rectum, or external, which means that it is outside the rectum — often at the entrance.
 Internal hemorrhoids tend to be painless, while external hemorrhoids can cause pain.

 A hemorrhoid appears when a vein in the rectum becomes irritated and inflamed.
 It grows larger, causing bowel movements to rub against it.
 This can cause pain.

 Hemorrhoids occur naturally.
-Some risk factors include:
+Some

 - being pregnant or having overweight or obesity, since this puts more pressure on the rectum

 - having constipation or consuming a low fiber diet

 - straining to have a bowel movement

 Cancer is a complex condition that does not have a single cause.